Jalen Ramsey: Football

-Ramsey started all 14 games for the Florida State Seminoles as a true freshman in 2013.
-He was the first true freshman to start a game at cornerback for the team since Deion Sanders in 1985.
-Ramsey wore jersey #13 during his freshman year when Florida State won the National Championship over Auburn.
-He later switched to jersey #8 for his sophomore and junior seasons.
-Also, Ramsey chose the #17 jersey for kick returns during his junior year, a number that had been retired in honor of former superstar Charlie Ward, who granted Ramsey permission to wear it.
-He recorded a 23-yard fumble return for a touchdown in the 59–3 victory over Wake Forest on November 9, 2013.
-He finished the year with 49 tackles, one interception, and one sack.
 As a sophomore, Ramsey played 14 games with 80 tackles, two interceptions, 12 passes defended, three forced fumbles, and two sacks.

-As a junior, he played 13 games with one sack, nine passes defended, and one fumble recovery on 52 tackles.
+As a junior, Ramsey played 13 games with one sack, nine passes defended, and one fumble recovery on 52 tackles.
 On September 18, against Boston College, he recorded a 36-yard fumble return for a touchdown in the 14–0 victory.
-He was named as a Consensus All-American for his performance in the 2015 season.
-After his junior year, he announced his intention to forgo his senior season and enter the 2016 NFL draft.
+Ramsey was named as a Consensus All-American for his performance in the 2015 season.
+After his junior year, Ramsey announced his intention to forgo his senior season and enter the 2016 NFL draft.

 Track and field

 Ramsey competed in track & field at Florida State as a relay sprinter and long jumper.
 He was a three-time All-Atlantic Coast Conference (ACC) honoree as a member of the Florida State Indoor and Outdoor championship track and field team in 2013.
 He placed third in the long jump at both the indoor and outdoor ACC T&F Championships and ran a leg on the conference champion 4×100 relay team at the outdoor meet.

-During the 2014 season, his best outdoor long jump mark was 25 ft 0 in and his top indoor jump was 24 ft 11 in, ranking second nationally among NCAA Division I football players.
+During the 2014 season, Ramsey's best outdoor long jump mark was 25 ft 0 in and his top indoor jump was 24 ft 11 in, ranking second nationally among NCAA Division I football players.
 Ramsey qualified for the NCAA East Preliminary meet in the long jump.
 He placed third at the 2014 ACC Indoor Championship in the long jump 7.46 m.